 When I recently travelled to Barcelona, I was on a super tight budget.
 As I learned during previous trips to Spain, tapas can be delicious, but also expensive.
 Tapas is meant as a little small late evening snack over a glass of vino with friends.
 The Spaniards eat a hefty meal in the afternoon.
 If you stuff your face at night with those little treats, it can get pretty expensive.

 So we had 3 nights in Barcelona.
 It was during Easter and most of the places we researched on foursquare were closed.
 Or too expensive.
 We landed at a cool little tapas place the first night.
 The second night, I was so tired from all the mistakes I made hiking in Montserrat mountains.
 I just wanted to stuff my face with a larger than life pizza and call it a night.

 The third night we looked for something cheap and found it right across the street from our AirBnB*.
-Tacos Tacos Barcelona is the name of this taqueria in Barcelona.
+Tacos Tacos is the name of this taqueria in Barcelona.

 Tacos Tacos is a Mexican “on the go” taco place, a taquería.
 There are three branches across Barcelona and I wouldn’t be surprised if the concept expanded quickly across Spain and the rest of Europe.
 I can envision Tacos Tacos Amsterdam already without any problems.

 Tacos Tacos Barcelona is dressed in Mexican attire and during diner time, the place was packed with locals.
 Friends and families were enjoying a drink or the food.
 The atmosphere was really laid back and we got a small table.
 The staff spoke English and served us very quickly.